Zafer İlken

-Prof. Dr. Zafer İlken is a Turkish educator, university administrator and the author/co-author of numerous scientific papers, who has been serving (since 2006) as the third rector of the İzmir Institute of Technology, founded in 1992.
+Zafer İlken is a Turkish educator, university administrator and the author/co-author of numerous scientific papers, who had served (since 2006) as the third rector of the İzmir Institute of Technology, founded in 1992.

+Education

-Zafer İlken received his degrees in mechanical engineering from Ankara's Middle East Technical University (B.Sc., 1982) and İzmir's Dokuz Eylül University (M.Sc., 1987 and Ph.D., 1990).
+Zafer İlken received his degrees in mechanical engineering from the Middle East Technical University (B.Sc., 1982) in Ankara and Dokuz Eylül University (M.Sc., 1987 and Ph.D., 1990) in İzmir.

+Selected publications

 Among his research writings, which have been published in a number of scientific journals, have been: